Jack Russell Terrier exercise & Fitness Guide

 How much exercise does a Jack Russell Terrier need?
 Activity recommendations for this small high-energy terrier breed.

-With a typical weight of 13-17 lbs and lifespan of 13-16 yrs, the Jack Russell Terrier requires thoughtful care tailored to their specific breed characteristics.
+Between the 13-17 lbs adult size and 13-16 yrs lifespan, the Jack Russell Terrier has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 What sets the Jack Russell Terrier apart from other terrier breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Best Activities